bocadilloproject/aiodine/README.md

 run(main())  # "Hello, aiodine!"
 ```

-Of course, a consumer can declare non-provider parameters too.
-These are then regular parameters and will have to be passed when calling the consumer.
+Of course, a consumer can declare non-provider parameters too. aiodine is smart enough to figure out which parameters should be injected via providers, and which should be expected from the callee.

 ```python
 @aiodine.consumer